Snuff the Punk: Composition and lyrics

 Rooted in the San Francisco Bay Area punk scene, Snuff the Punks music has been inspired by genres such as hip hop and reggae in a hardcore punk tune.
 This unique sound crossed cultural boundaries, both racial and religious.
 As such, Rescue advertised the album in press as "hardcore with a hip-hop appeal to it."
 Another major influence was heavy metal, especially rap metal, a genre the band is generally associated with.
 Despite this, the album is more punk-influenced and overtly Christian than the band's releases with Atlantic Records.

 Snuff the Punk has been described as an early nu metal album.
 While P.O.D. rose to popularity as a nu metal band, Korn's self-titled debut album, released a few months later, has been seen as the genre's "first shot".
 It has also been described as a hardcore punk album.
 Lyrically, the album is centered on faith, conflict, and growing up in a multicultural, working-class area.
-The opening track, "Coming Down" shows the band's Pentecostalism beliefs, with the title referring to Jesus, while "Who Is Right?" is a punk rock song with anti-racist lyrics promoting multi-racial friendships, a response to the 1992 Los Angeles riots.
+The opening track, "Coming Back" shows the band's Pentecostalism beliefs, with the title referring to Jesus, while "Who Is Right?" is a punk rock song with anti-racist lyrics promoting multi-racial friendships, a response to the 1992 Los Angeles riots.